eddiethedean/arrayops/docs/api.md

 - For integer arrays, the factor is cast to the array's integer type
 - Empty arrays are handled gracefully (no error, array remains empty)
 - Performance: ~50x faster than Python loops for large arrays
+- Parallel execution: When built with `--features parallel`, arrays with 5,000+ elements automatically use parallel processing for additional speedup on multi-core systems
+- SIMD optimization: Infrastructure available via `--features simd` (full implementation pending)

 **Example:**
 ```python